Agoric/agoric-sdk/lib/css-solo/solo-README-to-install.md

-This is a css-solo basedir.
+This is a ag-solo basedir.